 - Join your local chamber of commerce or service club such as Rotary.
 They are excellent sources of regular business, so say appraisers who are long-term members.

 - Send letters to the editors of local newspapers and trade periodicals.
 It’s a no-hassle way to get your name in print.

 - Along with sending out a press release, always include a photo.
 It will greatly increase your chances of getting in print.
 Get professional photos made.
 It’s worth the cost.

 - Write a bimonthly or quarterly newsletter; two pages is okay.
 Then you’ll have something to send to all your clients and prospects.
 Don’t forget the press if there is some news material.

-Want more marketing ideas and tips?
+Want more ideas to Market Your Appraisal Services?
 To order our marketing books or audiotapes, go to the Our Products page.